 However, the most impressive aspect of the project is probably how it operates in the opposite direction – from water to air.
 To accomplish this feat, Dipper rises to the surface and spreads its wings, then manages to fly off directly.
 The team started this project to help them explore how such an aircraft can be used in search and rescue operations.

-• 38kph (Level 5) Wind Resistant - DJI Mini 4K has a stable flight even in Level 5 winds.
-Brushless motors enhance power and allow takeoff at altitudes...
+- 38kph (Level 5) Wind Resistant - This drone for adults has a stable flight even in Level 5 winds.
+Brushless motors enhance power and allow takeoff at...